vmihalko/ksh/README.md

 ```sh
 bin/package make
 ```
+In some non-POSIX shells you might need to prepend `sh` to all calls to `bin/package`.

 The compiled binaries are stored in the `arch` directory, in a subdirectory that corresponds to your architecture.
 The command `bin/package host type`